tim2000s/Boost_AAPS_3.2/README.md

 Both activity detection settings are overridden by a percentage profile switch.

 There are no enable/disable buttons for these settings, however, in both activity detection settings, *if the % value is set to 100, they have no effect*.
 Similarly, *if the Sleep-in protection hours are set to 0, it has no effect*.

+##Libre Users

+If you are a Libre user, there is a setting in the DynamicISF preferences (you will have to switch to the DynamicISF plugin to set it) called "Enable SMB disregarding of BG source (UNSAFE)".
+This switch allows SMBs always with Libre devices across all APS plugins.
+If you choose to do this, please make sure you are using a sensor collection app that is providing glucose data every five minutes, and enable at least the Average Smoothing plugin in AAPS 3.2.